Gatoke/git-bash-prompt/README.md

 # git-bash-prompt
 Bash script adding git status to prompt in terminal

 Copy everything from the _script_ to your ~/.profile file.
+If it doesn't work - copy it to ~/.bashrc .

 To make this work in IntelliJ's (or other IDE's) terminal go to:
 _Settings_ -> _Tools_ -> _Terminal_